-G430 Principles of Hydrology (3 cr.)
-P: G205, G206, MATH 153, CHEM C106, PHYS P202 or PHYS 251, and introductory biology.
-An introduction to the hydrologic cycle reviewing processes such as precipitation, evaporation and transpiration, infiltration, runoff, streamflow and watersheds, and ground water
+G430 Principles of Hydrology (4 cr.)
+P: G205, G206, MATH 148, CHEM C106, PHYS P202 or PHYS 251, and introductory biology.
+Introduction to the study of surface and subsurface water and water quality.
+Includes field and laboratory investigations and a research project integrating geologic and hydrologic characteristics of selected areas in central Indiana.

 G445 Applied Analytical Techniques in Geology (3 cr.)
-P: G221, CHEM C105-C106, and consent of instructor.
-Principles of X-ray diffractometry, electron microprobe analysis, atomic absorption spectrophotometry, and cathodoluminescence with applications to the earth sciences.
+P: G221, CHEM C105-106, and consent of instructor.
+Principles of X-ray diffractometry, electron microprobe analysis, atomic absorption spectrophotometry, cathodoluminescence microscopy, and scanning electron microscopy with applications to the earth sciences.
 Lectures on theory are followed by hands-on laboratory exercises.
+G445 is available for undergraduate students only.

 G451 Principles of Hydrogeology (3 cr.)
 P: G205 and G110, or consent of instructor.
 R: G334.
-Geologic and hydrologic factors controlling the occurrence and dynamics of ground water.
-Emphasis on basic physical and chemical relationships between water and geologic material.
+Water resources; occurrence, regulation, and management of water; hydrologic cycle, water movement, water quality and pollution; surface and subsurface investigations; basinwide development of water resources.